-66666 The second issue, occurring within me at the same time, was a continuation and deepening of the questioning of Church teaching which had begun years before.
-I was having troubled thoughts about virtually every statement in the Nicene Creed.
-I asked, for example, since each person in a mating heterosexual human couple contributes 23 of the ordinary 46 chromosomes which are present in a newly-fertilized human zygote, and if God is “pure spirit,” how did the other 23 chromosomes of Jesus’ zygote enter the mix?
-Where did they come from?
-As I used to say, “It can’t be from God.
-God doesn’t have a penis.”
+I have finished with the Roman Catholic Church.
+It is not what it was meant to be—nor could it ever lead a person on the Way of Jesus, given its current actual values and the corruption which is rampant in its leadership.
+As far as I am concerned, the Church is going nowhere that I wish to go with it.

-Moreover, IRoman in my explorations of various churches after I left the clutches of Rome, however, i seeker’sthose rare friends who are also seekers as my only collaborators
+This is not to say that my respect for Jesus and for the way of life that he taught has diminished.
+What I discovered in my explorations of various churches after I left the clutches of Rome, however, is that the Way of Jesus is not practiced in any of the settings in which I attempted to find it.
+After a brief while, I stopped looking to institutions and organizations to offer me the next step on my seeker’s path.
+I set out on my own, with those rare friends who are also seekers as my only collaborators.

+As I continue along the path toward the truth of the Divinity which is found wherever I look, I continue to get entangled easily in life-old background issues, to which only an emotional reaction comes, rather than a peaceful, beneficial understanding.
+These are my worst tiimes.
+They are dark and painful, and I always await their end.

+One of these painful issues has been my relation with the Catholic Church.
+I look forward to finishing this book, which says all I need to say about the realities of this institution, as I perceive them.
+I await being purged of what remains of the pain and anger which have been afflicting me for all my adult life.
+Some of you will have perceived that I was sexually molested as a thirteen-year-old.
+As far as I know, the man who abused me was not a priest.
+Nonetheless, because of that experience, which I struggled with into old age and have finally resolved, without the help of the Church, I know the terrible damage that such treatment causes in an innocent heart, and the life-long struggle through dark confusion which I had to endure to find genuine identity and integrity.

+At my age of 76, I expect, but do not await, dying, and I do not now feel afraid.
+But of course, no one knows how they will actually respond when dying does whatever it does.
+I expect nothing, and I hope for nothing.
+As everything else is, dying will be what it is.

-As I continue along the path toward the truth of the Divinity which is found wherever I look, continue topeacefulbeneficialunderstandingtiimealways painfulhas beenawait beingwhat remains of afflictingecause ofwithout the helpsuch treatmentA6, expect, but do not await,ying,I yingAs everything else is, dyingI “retired” from the active diaconate, citing health reasons.
-Here in this chapter, for the first time, I tell the real reasons.
+I “retired” from the active diaconate, citing health reasons.
+Here in this chapter, for the first time, I tell the real reason.
 It boils down to this.
 I found I could not respect the Church, and at the same time, the Church found that it could not respect me.
 I see now that what I wanted from the Church was to be left alone to grow in the spiritual life toward the Supreme One, and then to be allowed to share with others in the Church what I had found, as a way of encouraging them to set out on the same mission.
 The orthodoxy-masters would not allow that.